-- c) On 28 June 2019 the co-investigating judges issued two separate closing orders in case 004 against Yim Tith in each judge's working language only (Khmer and English, respectively), with translations to follow.
+- b) On 28 June 2019 the co-investigating judges issued two separate closing orders in case 004 against Yim Tith in each judge's working language only (Khmer and English, respectively), with translations to follow.
 The international co-investigating judge indicted Yim Tith for genocide, crimes against humanity, war crimes and domestic offences.
-The national co-investigating judge dismissed the case for lack of personal jurisdiction.
+The national coinvestigating judge dismissed the case for lack of personal jurisdiction.
 The closing orders were accompanied by decisions on civil party applications.
 The Khmer and English translations of the closing orders in this case were notified on 14 August and 5 September 2019, respectively.
 Five appeals were filed against the closing orders: the defence and national co-prosecutor appealed the international co-investigating judge's closing order (indictment); the international co-prosecutor and civil parties appealed the national co-investigating judge's dismissal order; and the defence further appealed the issuance of separate closing orders.
-In addition, on 13 September 2019, the civil parties filed an appeal against the international co-investigating judge's order on the admissibility of civil parties.
-The Pre-Trial Chamber projects the judgement(s) on appeals against the closing orders by the first quarter of 2021. - 12.
+In addition, on 13 September 2019, the civil parties filed an appeal against the international coinvestigating judge's order on the admissibility of civil parties.
+The Pre-Trial Chamber's projection that its judgement(s) on appeals against the closing orders will be delivered by the first quarter of 2021 remains unchanged. - 12.
 In view of progress over the quarter, this Completion Plan identifies three remaining milestones for the cases of which the Extraordinary Chambers are seised.
 The remaining milestone in case 002 and associated indicative forecast is: - (i) issuance of an appeal judgement in all three working languages (fourth quarter of 2022). - 13.
-In cases 003 and 004 a total of two distinct milestones have been identified for the investigation
+In cases 003 and 004 a total of two distinct milestones have been identified for the investigation appeals phase.
+In the case or cases proceed to trial, additional milestones will be identified for the trial and appellate phases.
+The milestones for the remainder of the investigation appeals phase are: - (ii) disposal by the Pre-Trial Chamber of appeals against the closing orders in case 003, either sending the case for trial or ending the judicial proceedings in the case (first quarter of 2021); and - (iii) disposal by the Pre-Trial Chamber of appeals against the closing orders in case 004, either sending the case for trial or ending the judicial proceedings in the case (first quarter of 2021).